duopeng/protoSpaceJAM-readthedocs/docs/source/index.rst

    :align: left
    :alt: workflow

-Check out the :doc:`usage` section for further information.
+Check out the :doc:`usage` section for more information.
 Python :doc:`sourcecode` is available.

 Contents